samueldobbie/markup/README.md

 - Add ability for user accounts to join a team / group to enable easy sharing of ontologies, documents, guidelines, annotations, etc.
 - Allow users to provide their own data, or examples to produce synthetic data, for training of a custom model.
 - Accessible version for color-blind users.
-- Add annotation and classification of images.
+- Add ability to annotate and classify images.